 There is a whole new / untapped market of over 12.4 m disabled people in the UK with an estimated spending power of over £80bn per annum.
 1 in 4 families has a disabled person and disabled people can and do influence choice.

-Becoming accessible doesn't necessarily involve significant costs and here we list some simple & practical and achievable ways to help make your club more inclusive.
+Here we list some simple, practical and achievable ways to help make your club more inclusive.

 1 First Contact